 Results of WYSE Academic Challenge Sectional at McKendree University

-Participants came from Belleville West, Bond County (Greenville), Central Community (Breese), Centralia, Chester, Christ Our Rock Lutheran (Centralia), Collinsville, Dupo, Edwardsville, Freeburg, Gibault (Waterloo), Governor French Academy (Belleville), Highland, Lebanon, Marissa, Mascoutah, Mater Dei (Breese), Mulberry Grove, Nashville, O’Fallon, Okawville, Red Bud, Salem, Sandoval, South Central (Farina), Sparta, Steeleville, Waterloo and Wesclin.
+Approximately 350 participants came from Belleville West, Bond County (Greenville), Calhoun, Carlinville, Carlyle, Central Community (Breese), Centralia, Chester, Christ Our Rock Lutheran (Centralia), Christ Our Saviour Lutheran (Evansville), Collinsville, Columbia, Dupo, East Alton-Wood River, Edwardsville, Freeburg, Gibault Catholic (Waterloo), Governor French Academy (Belleville), Highland, Jersey Community, Lebanon, Marquette Catholic (Alton), Mascoutah, Mater Dei Catholic (Breese), Metro-East Lutheran (Edwardsville), Mulberry Grove, Nashville, O’Fallon, Okawville-West Washington County, Patoka, Red Bud, Salem, South Central (Farina), Triad, Vandalia, Waterloo and Wesclin.

 The Academic Challenge tests high school students in seven subjects.
 Competing individually and on school teams, students are tested on biology, chemistry, computer science, engineering graphics, English, math and physics.
-Test material is drawn from senior high school and freshman level college curricula and written by college and university faculty.
+Test material is drawn from senior high school and freshman-level college curricula and is written by college and university faculty.
 Exams of increasing levels of difficulty are given at the regional, sectional and state finals.